How to Use a Teleprompter for TV Hosts and Public Speaking

-When you’re hosting a show, or even auditioning for one you may be presented with various ways to talk to the camera.
+When you’re hosting a show, auditioning for one, or making a speech you may be presented with various ways to talk to the camera.

 When you host a show or audition for a show you may be given your script in several ways:

 1- Teleprompter – Your script is uploaded on a screen that is directly in your eye view of the camera.

 2- Sides – a piece of paper with the script written on it that you can hold and refer to when you need it.

 3- Boards – the script is written in large letters on oversized thicker paper and someone is positioned next to or just under the camera.
 You’ll “grab” a few sentences at a time and talk to the camera.
 Saturday Night Live has been using boards since it started.

 4- Cards – which are index cards usually with the show logo on one side and notes on the other.